 The Downton Memorial Centre Trustees are responsible for ensuring that fire safety is maintained in line with this document.

-Susan Barnhurst-Davies, as Chair of the Downton Memorial Centre Committee, has overall responsibility to ensure compliance of this plan and that it is reviewed and kept fit for purpos
+Susan Barnhurst-Davies, as Chair of The Downton Memorial Centre, has overall responsibility to ensure compliance of this plan and that it is reviewed and kept fit for purpose.

 Communication of fire safety information to visitors